-If a student has a question, concern, or complaint about her experience in class or about a faculty member, the student should first contact the faculty member directly.
-If a student wishes to address the issue further, she should meet with the respective Head of Program/Associate Dean.
+If a student has a question, concern, or complaint about her experience in class or about a faculty member, the student should first, if she feels able to, contact the faculty member directly.
+If a student wishes to address the issue further, she should meet with the respective Head of Program.

-If a student has questions or concerns about her progress toward graduation, general graduation requirements, or needs assistance with academic advising, academic skills, and/or writing skills, the student should contact her Academic Advisor.
+If a student has questions or concerns about her progress toward graduation, general graduation requirements, or needs assistance with academic advising, academic skills, and/or writing skills, she should contact her Academic Advisor.

-If a student has a question or concern about academic records, registration, drop and add forms, and/or transfer of credits, the student should contact the Head of Academic Registry.
+If a student has a question or concern about academic records, registration, drop and add forms, and/or transfer of credits, she should contact the Head of Academic Registry.

-If a student has followed this process but has not been able to resolve her questions, she may contact the Dean of Faculty & Academic Affairs.
+If a student has followed this process but has not been able to resolve her questions, she may contact the Dean of Humanities and Dean of Arts & Sciences.